Feast: The Consequences of Affluence

 As a nation, we are richer but not happier (as the article said at the beginning).
 The bloated, sluggish, and unfeeling feeling of affluenza is dulling our minds and true happiness and contentment.
 We all are being caught up in this.
 We are all being very heavily influenced by it.
-Just look in your homes and see what you all you have which you really don't need, or wouldn't have to have.
+Just look in your homes and see what you all you have which you really do not need, or would not have to have.

 Here at the Feast of Tabernacles, we are to, yes, spend money on 'whatever our heart desires.'
 But that "desire" is not the desire of this world.
-It is not the desire of this nation—where anything our heart LUSTS (as the King James version say; but that is "desires" as the New King James says).
+It is not the desire of this nation—where anything our heart lusts (as the King James Version says; but that is "desires" as the New King James says).
 That desire should be one that includes sacrifice.
 That is, an attitude of sacrifice.
-Now I don't mean sacrifice in that you are giving up buying things that you desire.
+Now I do not mean sacrifice in that you are giving up buying things that you desire.
 But it is a changing of the mind—of the type of "desire"—that God is looking for.
 The desire of the heart there is that we change our heart—so that we are not lusting after material things at the Feast.

-It's wonderful and nice to buy things that we've always wanted, or that we've wanted during the whole Feast; but we have to be very careful that it doesn't become an obsession—because that is the wrong desire.
+It is wonderful and nice to buy things that we have always wanted, or that we have wanted during the whole Feast; but we have to be very careful that it does not become an obsession—because that is the wrong desire.
 And that is not a "desire" with sacrifice included.
-(We'll talk about that a little later.)
+(We will talk about that a little later.)

-James 4:1-3 From whence come wars and fightings among you?
-Come they not hence, even of your lusts that war in your members?
-2 You lust, and have not.
-You kill, and desire to have, and cannot obtain.
-You fight and war, yet you have not, because you ask not.
-3 You ask and receive not, because you ask amiss, that you may consume it upon your lusts.
+James 4:1-3 Where do wars and fights come from among you?
+Do they not come from your desires for pleasure that war in your members?
+You lust and do not have.
+You murder and covet and cannot obtain.
+You fight and war.
+Yet you do not have because you do not ask.
+You ask and do not receive, because you ask amiss, that you may spend it on your pleasures.

 American's consume and waste as a way of life.
 It has become the banner of our society.
 Over-consumption is the result of careless consumers who are self-centered and greedy.
-Doesn't it really get back to that?
+Does it not really get back to that?
 It gets back to sin.

 In James 4:1-3, James is setting before God's people a basic question—whether our aim in life is to submit to the will of God or to gratify our own desires for pleasures of this world.
 He warns that if the over-mastering search for pleasure results in wars and battles, then we are wrong for thinking that way.
 The feverish search for pleasure issues in long drawn-out resentments (like wars, and sudden explosions of enmity) that are like battles.
 These are battles not only of the mind, but they are also battles that destroy life.